Sonu-Thomas-001/Change-Management-Bot/ALL_FEATURES.md

 ---

-### 5. Create Ticket (Smart Change Creation)
+### 5. Smart Change Creation (Clone & Templates) ⭐ UPGRADED
-**Description**: Create new Change Requests via conversation.
+**Description**: Intelligent assistance to create new Change Requests using past successful changes or templates.

-**How It Works**:
+**Two Powerful Modes**:
+1.  **Smart Clone**: Finds a similar *successful* past change and clones it.
-- You: "Create a change request for server upgrade"
+    *   *You:* "Create a change for Oracle patching"
-- Bot: Asks for details (impact, risk) → Creates CR in ServiceNow
+    *   *Bot:* "I found a successful past change (CHG0099).
+Would you like to clone it?"
+2.  **Template Suggestion**: Uses AI to find the best standard template.
+    *   *You:* "I need a template for server reboot"
+    *   *Bot:* "Here is the 'Windows Server Reboot' template.
+Click to use."

 **Output**:
-- ✅ "Successfully created draft Change Request **CR-2345**."
+- ✅ Creates a draft Change Request in ServiceNow.
-- Displays description, impact, and risk
+- Displays the new ticket number and details.

 ---